 Our common stock has experienced significant price and volume fluctuations and may continue to experience volatility in the future.
 You may not be able to sell your shares quickly or at the latest market price if trading in our stock is not active or the volume is low.

 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-- ·results of or delays in efforts to seek regulatory approval for REMOXY, and in preclinical studies and clinical trials for our other drug candidates; - ·publicity regarding products under development by us or others, including with respect to actual or potential medical results relating to such matters; - · announcements of technological innovations or new commercial products by us or others; - \cdot developments in patent or other proprietary rights by us or others; - · comments or opinions by securities analysts or major stockholders; - · adverse media coverage related to opioid pharmaceuticals; - · future sales of our common stock by existing stockholders; - ·developments with respect to potential merger and acquisition activity of companies with whom we have strategic alliances or other agreements; - ·regulatory developments or changes in regulatory guidance enacted by applicable governmental or other authorities; - ·litigation, including with respect to the lawsuit currently filed against us and our officers, or threats of litigation; - · economic and other external factors or other disaster or crises; - · the departure of any of our officers, directors or key employees; - · period-to-period fluctuations in financial results; and - · limited daily trading volume.
+- · results of or delays in efforts to seek regulatory approval for REMOXY, and in preclinical studies and clinical trials for our other drug candidates; - publicity regarding products under development by us or others, including with respect to actual or potential medical results relating to such matters; - · announcements of technological innovations or new commercial products by us or others; - · developments in patent or other proprietary rights by us or others; - · comments or opinions by securities analysts or major stockholders; - adverse media coverage related to opioid pharmaceuticals; - · future sales of our common stock by existing stockholders; - developments with respect to potential merger and acquisition activity of companies with whom we have strategic alliances or other agreements; - regulatory developments or changes in regulatory guidance enacted by applicable governmental or other authorities; - litigation or threats of litigation; - · economic and other external factors or other disaster or crises; - · the departure of any of our officers, directors or key employees; - · period-to-period fluctuations in financial results; - · announcement or expectations of additional financing efforts; - · changes in accounting practices; - · changes in the structure of the healthcare payment system; - · market conditions in the biopharmaceutical industry; - publication of research reports about us, our competitor or our industry, or positive or negative recommendations or withdrawal of research coverage by securities analysts; and - · limited daily trading volume.